NicoJuicy/LearnML/time_series/time_series_pytorch.md

-# PyTorch LSTMs for time series forecasting
+# PyTorch LSTMs for Time Series Forecasting

 ## Curating Data to pass it to an LSTM model